notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

    3. Test case 1: Like a quiz or reply by clicking on the like icon.
    4. Expected case 1: A success toast is shown in the center bottom of the screen and the like button turns blue.

+## **Real User feedback**
+We would like to thank our friends and fellow schoolmates for providing valuable feedback.
+Here we extracted out some comments given by the users:

+> Yes we feel that the team has accomplished the necessary requirements.
+The product seems very complete at this stage...
+- Team NoteWorthy

+> ...have a good functioning prototype.
+- Team xiaoming eats yanyan

+> The team has done well in using various testing methods including automated testing.
+- Project advisor